All Episodes

 I was a draftee.

-I was wounded once, returned to the field and finished my tour.
+I was wounded once, returned to the field, and finished my tour.

-I will stand behind you, beside you, or if need be, in front of you to defend you against these false uh comments and accusations that have been made against you in Congress.
+I will stand behind you, beside you, or if need be, in front of you to defend you against these false comments and accusations that have been made against you in Congress.

-The other thing that's got me upset is the lack of of leadership from conservatives, both Democrat and Republican, in Congress to fight for their ideas.
+The other thing that's got me upset is the lack of leadership from conservatives, both Democrat and Republican, in Congress to fight for their ideas.

-Compromise is sometimes necessary, but how can you compromise with a person who thinks that the compromise is giving them everything they want?
+And I will send the message to Senator McCain: compromise is sometimes necessary, but how can you compromise with a person who thinks that the compromise is giving them everything they want?

 And let's get some stand-up people here.

-I hear you and you don't know how many people in the audience are probably standing up and cheering, agreeing with you at the same time.
+I hear you, and you don't know how many people in the audience are probably standing up and cheering, agreeing with you at the same time.

-I've I've heard various senators on our side say that their job is to work with Democrats to get things done.
+You know, compromise, I've heard various senators on our side say that their job is to work with Democrats to get things done, whether the Republicans are in the Senate in the majority or minority.

-Uh and you know, all well and good.
+And, you know, all well and good.

 Well, that's all fine and dandy until you get to the point of compromise on core beliefs.

-And on that, there should never ever be any compromise.
+And on that, there should never, ever be any compromise.

-It's like you know, there's a great example of this going on right now in the House.
+You know, there's a great example of this going on right now in the House.

-The Democrats secured a veto on the ship expansion, the state children's health insurance program, and the Democrats are happy as they can be that as many of Republicans voted against it.
+And the Democrats are happy as they can be that as many Republicans voted against it.

 Because what they want to do, Richard, is they want to create TV commercials of all these Republicans who voted against health care for the children.